 Our agreement with Genzyme expires in 2027 and either party may terminate the agreement at any time without cause and with six months' prior notice.
 If we terminate the agreement without cause prior to January 2014, we will be required to repay 50% of the \$10.0 million fee we received.
-The percentage decreases to 40% of such fee if we were to terminate the agreement between January 2014 and January 2015, and 30% of such fee if we were to terminate the agreement between January 2015 and January 2016.
-Subsequent to January 2016, we are not required to repay any portion of the fee in the event we terminate the agreement without cause.
+The percentage decreases to 40% of such fee if we were to terminate the agreement between January 2014 and January 2015, and 30% of such fee if we were to terminate the agreement between January 2016, we are not required to repay any portion of the fee in the event we terminate the agreement without cause.